hela-cytoswap/examples/v3-sdk/pool-data/README.md

 ### Get a mainnet RPC URL

-1. Create an API key using any of the [Ethereum API providers](https://docs.ethers.io/v5/api/providers/) and grab the respective RPC URL, eg `https://mainnet.infura.io/v3/0ac57a06f2994538829c14745750d721`
-2. Set that as the value of the `mainnet` `rpc` value inside the [config](./src/config.ts).
+1. Set that as the value of the `mainnet` `rpc` value inside the [config](./src/config.ts).

 ### Choose tokens and fee

-By default, this example displays the WBTC/ETH pool with MEDIUM fee.
-To display any other deployed [pool](https://info.uniswap.org/#/pools), overwrite the values in the [config](./src/config.ts).
+By default, this example displays the USDC/HLUSD pool with MEDIUM fee.
+To display any other deployed [pool](https://info.cytoswap.com/#/pools), overwrite the values in the [config](./src/config.ts).

 ### Start the web interface